 - The major difference between terms is that most users will have new courses and class lists, which require new curriculum.
 If you are planning to re-use curriculum from the Plan tab (For School Edition users, you can find your old units in the Archive section of the Plan tab and make new copies for your new term's courses.
 If you manage and write your own standards, it's likely that you use the School Edition, otherwise...
-For District Edition users (those with a Plan beta tab), your archived units are available in the Manage Units menu).
+For District Edition users (those standard from a Standards Bank), your archived units are available in the Manage Units menu).
 Only by doing this - or by creating new curriculum in the Plan tab from scratch - can you begin to enter scores.
 Remember to update the dates!

 - All attendance and mastery reports include a date-range selector that will match the current term as set by a school administrator in the Admin Console.
 For attendance, this means that you can easily look at the relevant date range or change the dates to include the entire year.
 Please note, for the majority of School Edition users, date ranges for mastery reports follow the dates on the units - not the dates the scores were entered - as detailed in this article.
 Because of this, it is up to each individual teacher to set their unit dates appropriately, giving each teacher the option of limiting units to a single term or, in effect, "annualizing" curriculum across multiple terms if class lists stay the same.
 It is very important that you keep the date ranges on your units up to date in the Plan tab!
 For the District Edition, date ranges for mastery reports follow the dates given to assessments.